 The CQA Engineer will observe and document all earthwork grading (excavation/fill placement) activities and test the compaction of in-situ materials and structural fill.
-The CQA Engineer is responsible for certifying that the materials and construction of the earthworks are in accordance with the plans, technical specifications, and this CQA Plan.
+The CQA Engineer is responsible for certifying that the materials and construction of the earthworks are in accordance with the approved Permit Drawings and this CQA Plan.